liqula/react-flux/README.md

 ~~~

 Next, install [selenium-server-standalone](http://www.seleniumhq.org/download/) (also from
 [npm](https://www.npmjs.com/package/selenium-server-standalone-jar)).
-Also, at the moment, the beta
+Also, at the moment, the
-version of the react-intl library must be installed from npm.
+release candiate of the react-intl library must be installed from npm.

 ~~~
 cd test/client
-npm install react-intl@v2.0.0-beta-2
+npm install react-intl@v2.0.0-rc-1
 ~~~

 Finally, start selenium-server-standalone and execute the test suite.
 Make sure you also have